 A summary of the various components of the Company's Consolidated Statement of Comprehensive Income (Loss) follows.
-Discussion of the significant changes in each of these components for the period ended September 30, 2022, compared to the comparable prior year period are provided on the following pages.
+Discussion of the significant changes in each of these components for the period ended December 31, 2022, compared to the comparable prior year period are provided on the following pages.

-COVID-19 and the pandemic have had a significant impact on the Company's results since March 2020, particularly in the Company's Attractions Division.
-However, year-to-date 2022/23 was not as significantly impacted financially as the past year.
-The CN Tower and MSC were able to able to host visitors without any significant restrictions or limitations for the first summer since 2019.
-As a result of the demand, the Company's attractions were able to increase product offerings and hours, to the point where the level of operations are now much closer to those prior to the pandemic.
+COVID-19 and the pandemic have had a significant impact on the Company's results since March 2020, particularly in the Company's Attraction's Division.
+However, year-to-date FY2022/23 was not nearly as impacted financially by COVID-19 as the past year.
+The CN Tower and MSC were able to host visitors without any significant restrictions or limitations for the first summer since 2019.
+As a result of the demand, the Company's attractions were able to increase product offerings and hours, to the point where the level of operations are comparable to pre-pandemic levels.